yedhink/covid19-kerala-api-deprecated/readme.md

 ### Location Endpoint
 The `/api/location` endpoint can serve a variety of data based on the query parameters that the user provides.
-The default response is an array of the districts:
+The default response is an array of the possible location values acceptable by `loc` parameter:
 ```bash
 curl "https://covid19-kerala-api.herokuapp.com/api/location" | jq
 ```

-The parameters that are currently supported include `loc`(specify location) and `date`(specify date of data).
+The parameters that are currently supported include `loc`(specify location) and `date`(specify date/timestamp).

 #### Example